TACC/coe-332-sp22/docs/unit06/db_intro.rst

 * With files, our Flask API would have to implement all the structure in the data.

 Databases sometimes get classified into two broad categories: SQL databases (also called relational databases) and NoSQL databases.

 SQL Databases
 -------------
 Structured Query Language (SQL) is a language for managing structured or relational data, where certain objects in the dataset are related to other objects in a formally or mathematically precise way.
 SQL is the language used when working with a relational database.
 You will often see SQL database technologies referred to as Relational Database Management Systems (RDBMS).

 The SQL language is governed by an ISO standard, and relational databases are among the most popular databases in use today.
 SQL was originally based on a strong, theoretical framework called the Relational Model (and related concepts).
 However, today's SQL has departed significantly from that formal framework.

 Popular open-source RBDMS include:

 * MySQL
 * Postgres
 * Sqlite

 NoSQL Databases
 ----------------

 As the name implies, a NoSQL database is simply a database that does not use SQL.
 There are many different types of NoSQL databases, including:

 * Time series databases
 * Document stores
 * Graph databases
-  * Simple key-value stores (like the one we will use in this class).
+* Simple key-value stores (like the one we will use in this class)

 In some ways, it is easier to say what a NoSQL database isn't than what it is; some of the key attributes
 include:

-* NoSQL databases do **NOT** use tables (data structured using rows and columns) connected through relations.
+* NoSQL databases do **NOT** use tables (data structured using rows and columns) connected through relations
-* NoSQL databases store data in "collections", "logical databases", or similar containers.
+* NoSQL databases store data in "collections", "logical databases", or similar containers
 * NoSQL databases often allow for missing or different attributes on objects in the same collection
 * Objects in one collection do not relate or link to objects in another collection
 * For example, the objects themselves could be JSON objects without a pre-defined schema

 **SQL vs NoSQL**

 Comparing SQL and NoSQL is an apples to oranges comparison.

 * Both SQL and NoSQL databases have advantages and disadvantages.
 * The *primary* deciding factor should be the *shape* of the data and the requirements on the integrity of the data.
 In practice, many other considerations could come into play, such as what expertise the project team has.
 * Also consider how the data may change over time, and how important is the relationship between the different types of data being stored.
 * SQL databases "enforce" relationships between data types, including one-to-one, one-to-many, and many-to-many.
 When the integrity of the data is important, SQL databases are a good choice.
 * In many NoSQL databases, the relationship enforcement must be programmed into the application.
 This can be error-prone add can increase the development effort needed to build the application.
 On the other hand, this can allow the database to be used for use cases where relationship enforcement is not possible.
 * SQL databases historically cannot scale to the "largest" quantities of data because of the ACID (Atomicity, Consistency, Isolation, Durability) guarantees they make (though this is an active area of research).
 * NoSQL databases trade ACID guarantees for weaker properties (e.g., "eventual consistency") and greater scalability.
 It would be difficult to scale a relational database to contain the HTML of all websites on the internet or even all tweets ever published.

 For the projects in this class, we are going to use Redis, a simple (NoSQL) "data structure" store.
 There are a few reasons for this choice:

 * We need a flexible data model, as the structure of the data we will store in the database will be changing significantly over the course of the semester.
 * We need a tool that is quick to learn and simple to use.
 This is not a databases course, and learning the SQL language would take significantly more time than we can afford.
 * Redis can also easily be used as a task queue, which we will make use of in the asynchronous programming unit.

 Redis